 The majority of our products are packaged in biodegradable and home compostable brown paper bags.
-However due to the high oil content in some products, such as cocoa butter and cacao powder, some products do need to be packaged in cellulose; this is also biodegradable and home compostable too.
-Either of these can go in your green bin, and if your brown bags are completely clean, they can also go in your recycling bin too.
+However due to the high oil content in some products, such as cocoa butter and cacao powder, some products do need to be packaged in 100% cellulose; this is also biodegradable and home compostable too.
+Our new Keto range of baking mixes come in cardboard boxes that use soy based inks, these are recyclable, biodegradable and home compostable.
+The brown bags and boxes can go in your green bin, and if your brown bags are completely clean, they can also go in your recycling bin too.
 We expect that once you receive your Nourish & Thrive goodies you will transfer them into your own airtight storage, such as glass jars, at home.

 The cartons we send in are biodegradable brown cardboard and we try to recycle packing products from our suppliers deliveries too.

 Since we are trying to reduce excess paper, your orders will not contain a packing slip or physical receipt.

 We’re committed to helping reduce not only plastic, but waste as a whole.

 Definitely!
 We have a wide range of products at Nourish & Thrive to cater to all.

 Allergen Disclaimer – We pack a wide range of natural food products in our packing room including nuts, seeds, spices and coconut products.
 While we do our best to avoid any kind of cross-contamination, this can sometimes occur.
 Some of our products are processed on shared equipment before they come to us therefore cross contamination can also happen before products make their way to us.
 This means our products may contains traces of gluten, dairy, soy or peanuts.